lemauanhphong/ctf_writeups/2022/SekaiCTF_2022/Web/Sekai_Game_Start/README.md

 So there could be other PHP magic "features".

-We know that PHP convert some characters into `_` but convert nothing into anything else.
-So everything except `_` still remains.
-Just bruteforce the character at the position of `_`.
+We know that PHP converts some characters into `_` but converts nothing into anything else.
+So everything except `_` remains.
+Just brute force the character at the position of `_`.
 ```
 ...
 'sekaiagame.run' -> 'sekaiagame_run'